-The Chicago Cultural Center is one of the city’s most popular attractions, and is considered one of the most comprehensive arts showcases in the United States.
-Taking up an entire city block, the venue presents more than 700 free humanities programs a year — and many of them are free and open to the public.
+The Chicago Cultural Center is one of the city’s most popular attractions and the cultural heart of the downtown Loop neighborhood.
+Taking up an entire city block, the stunning landmark building is home to the world’s largest Tiffany stained glass dome and presents more than 700 humanities programs a year — and many of them are free and open to the public.

 Steeped in local history, the “People’s Palace” is a downtown institution that stretches from Washington to Randolph Streets, and Michigan Avenue to Garland Court.

 It opened in 1897 to serve two purposes: As the first permanent home for the Chicago Public Library (the building’s Washington Street side), and as the headquarters for the Grand Army of the Republic, the Civil War Union Army veterans’ organization (the building’s Randolph Street side).